silvacms/documentation/source/silva/development_guidelines.rst

 ----------

 Offcourse you need mercurial installed, you also need to install an extension called `hgsubversion`.
-You can get this from bitbucked
+You can get this from bitbucked:

 .. code-block:: sh

   > hg clone https://jsproc@bitbucket.org/durin42/hgsubversion

-You need to be sure that hgsubversion is in your python path, so just install it using the setup.py
+You need to be sure that hgsubversion is in your python path, so just install it using the ``setup.py``:

 .. code-block:: sh

-  > cd hgsubversion
+  $ cd hgsubversion
-  > sudo python setup.py install
+  $ sudo python setup.py install

 hgsubversion depends on a python package called subvertpy, to build this you need the development headers for svn and apache (apr), so on ubuntu run:

 .. code-block:: sh

-  > sudo apt-get install libsvn-dev libapr1-dev
+  $ sudo apt-get install libsvn-dev libapr1-dev

-Next, we need to enable the extension, so open the `~/.hgrc` file and add the
+Next, we need to enable the extension, so open the ``~/.hgrc`` file and add the following:
-following:

 .. code-block:: ini

   [extensions]
   hgsubversion =

 Run the following command and make sure that hgsubversion is in the enabled extensions list

 .. code-block:: sh

-  > hg help extensions
+  $ hg help extensions

 Configuring
 -----------

-When the conversion starts, hgsubversion will convert the `tags` directory from svn to tags in Mercurial.
-However, in many projects this directory is called `tag` instead of `tags`.
+When the conversion starts, hgsubversion will convert the ``tags`` directory from svn to tags in Mercurial.
+However, in many projects this directory is called ``tag`` instead of ``tags``.
 You can tell hgsubversion how the tag folder is called, by putting the following lines in the ~/.hgrc config file

 .. code-block:: ini